roytang/blog/content/replies/2010/11/c16y1pf/index.md

 - gaming
 ---

-You should pick me so that we can test whether an American can gift a game on Steam to someone in a third world country. \n\nAlso, I've never played it, and all that jazz :D
+You should pick me so that we can test whether an American can gift a game on Steam to someone in a third world country.

+Also, I've never played it, and all that jazz :D